-Officers monitor progress of the Capital Programme on a monthly basis with reports being submitted to Cabinet as requested.
+Officers monitor progress of the Capital Programme on a monthly basis with reports being submitted to Cabinet on a quarterly basis.

 All processes and procedures relating to the monitoring of the capital programme are set out in the Council's Financial Regulations.
 The following are key controls: